Haere Mai, Welcome!

 Whakaute (pride, respect, appreciation)

-It is expected that all of our students develop the character, competence, and confidence to be the very best version of themselves.
+At Waiuku College, it is expected that all of our students develop the character, competence, and confidence to be the very best version of themselves now and tomorrow.

 Mr. Stuart Kelly